Livi (company)

 North Tyneside Clinical Commissioning Group set up a 12-month pilot using Livi in August 2020 to offer online video appointments for all of its patients.
 This would deliver an extra 21,000 GP appointments a year.
 Livi GPs will have full access to patient records.

-The services were rated outstanding by the Care Quality Commission in 2021.
+The services were rated as outstanding by the Care Quality Commission in 2021.
 It was commended for setting up the Covid Home Monitoring Service, which supported patients to access care without exposing other people to the virus.
 Livi Connect was also praised.
 It enabled 26,473 patients in the UK to have video consultations with healthcare professionals.

 In September 2021 the company acquired an agency, VIX Digital, which specialises in designing software for the NHS.